greenwoode/Cell_Physics/README.md

 # StarDust
 ## Cellular Automata physics engine

+Currently crashes due to passing refferences that garbage collection follows and deletes instead of passing values.
+Easy fix but time ran out.

 ### Installing:

 1. Open the project file `ConsoleApplciation1.sln` in Visual Studio 2017, or a later version with the 2017 c++ compiler installed.